 While some ballet dancers may dream of performing in front of adoring throngs in New York or Paris, others are drawn to settings with decidedly lower wattage.
 Or downright off the grid.
-Such was the case with Marta Becket.
+Such was the case with the late Marta Becket.
 In 1967, the New York dancer, who had performed on Broadway and at Radio City Music Hall, dreamed of having her own place to create and perform her works.

-While exploring abandoned adobe buildings in an area now known as Death Valley Junction, near the southeast boundary of the park, Marta came upon what appeared to be a performance space.
+While exploring abandoned adobe buildings in an area now known as Death Valley Junction, near the southeast boundary of the park, Becket came upon what appeared to be a performance space.
 “The building seemed to be saying, ‘Take me—do something with me.’”
 The next day, she and her husband did, renting the space for $45 a month.
 Renaming it the Amargosa Opera House, she presented her first performance there in 1968 in front of 12 adults and a smattering of kids and grandkids.
 “There were many performances I gave when no audience came at all,” she recalled, “but I proceeded to perform anyway.”
 Her solution—cover the blank walls with people.
 Six years later, she had finished painting her eternal audience.
-To stage her own works over the years, Marta created scenery, masks, and costumes, putting on productions until she was 87 years old.
+To stage her own works over the years, Becket created scenery, masks, and costumes, putting on productions until she was 87 years old.
 Becket died on January 30, 2017—at the age of 92.